aaaaaa123456789/gb-debug-information/debuginfo.md

 By their nature, their semantics cannot be described by this document.
 Therefore, this section aims to describe the framework under which these blocks can be defined, detected and used.

-As with all other blocks, consumers MAY ignore any extension blocks they don't intend to process.
+As with all other blocks, consumers SHOULD ignore any extension blocks they don't intend to process.
 Therefore, extension blocks MUST NOT redefine the meaning of standard blocks in a way that is incompatible with their standard definition; implementations that ignore unknown extension blocks should be able to process the blocks they do know correctly.